De Wallen: 2019

-In July 2019, more than ten years after Asscher's efforts to bring change to the Red Light District, new mayor Femke Halsema announced a different approach.
+In July 2019, more than ten years after Asscher's efforts to bring change to the Red Light District, Mayor Femke Halsema announced a different approach.

 She proposed several different options for residents, sex workers, business owners and everyone else involved.
 A report called "The Future of Window Prostitution in Amsterdam" outlined four changes to the district that would become under serious consideration.
 "We must dare to think big – also about ending prostitution in the Red Light District", said Mayor Femke Halsema.
 "Unacceptable situations have arisen, and the council is ready to consider far-reaching solutions."

 The Red Light District, in general, has been controversial since its existence.
 The internal struggles have differed from the desire to increase inclusion & LGBTQ+ influence into the district & therefore promote safe sex work for all types of people & all types of identities, to those who want to end sex work in general.
 Some argue that sex work is the reason for Amsterdam's rising sex trafficking issues.
 According to a 2019 article representing this problem, no one is aware just how many women are in the industry, and it is described as a "dark number".
 They also say that many of these girls are doing so against their will: "Some researchers say 4,000, others say 8,000.
 Some say 10% are trafficked, others say 90%.
 Even with that lowest figure, 400 girls are selling sex against their will."
 It raises questions about whether or not it is a positive idea to try to bring different types of people into an industry that keeps a lot in the dark.